- Written by Carina

-Carina’s other interests include environmental health concerns in the air and water that lead to bioaccumulation of Persistent Organic Pollutants (POPs) also called Persistent Toxic Substances (PTS), particularly heavy metals and plastics (both ingested BPA/phthalates and inhaled dioxins/furans), and enhancing biotransformation using herbal medicine.
-Carina conducts and would like to conduct research in both these areas in the future.
-Detoxification contrary to medical opinion is not quackery.
+My other interests include environmental health concerns in the air and water that lead to bioaccumulation of persistent organic pollutants (POPs) also called persistent toxic substances (PTS), particularly heavy metals and plastics (both ingested BPA/phthalates and inhaled dioxins/furans), and enhancing biotransformation using herbal medicine.
+Contrary to medical opinion detoxification is not quackery.
 In medical terms excess toxins are called bioaccumulation of xenobiotics and detoxification is called biotransformation.
-Biotransformation is the process of supporting Phase and Phase II liver detoxification process, which is actually misnomer as these processes can also occur in kidney, intestine, lung, skin, prostate, & brain.
-Biotransformation can and is assisted using the information that science provides though therapeutic fasting, nutritional supplementation and herbal medicine.
+Biotransformation is the process of supporting Phase and Phase II liver detoxification process, which is actually misnomer as these processes can also occur in kidney, intestine, lung, skin, prostate and brain.
+Biotransformation is assisted though therapeutic fasting, nutritional supplementation and herbal medicine.

-Carina worked as an acupuncturist and sports nutritionist/ herbalist for an Australian Rules Football team where she recommended natural ergogenic aids to boost performance in professional athletes as recommended by the Australian Institute of Sport and used acupuncture to promote recovery and enhance performance.
-As a naturopath, Carina has raised 7 children naturally, without the use of western medication and is an advocate for an active healthy lifestyle.There is not a childhood disease she has not seen nor cannot treat.
+I have worked as an acupuncturist and sports nutritionist/ herbalist for an Australian Rules Football team where I recommended natural ergogenic aids to boost performance in professional athletes as recommended by the Australian Institute of Sport and used acupuncture to promote recovery and enhance performance.
+As a naturopath, I have also raised a family naturally, without the use of western medication.
+I am a strong advocate for natural immunity and an active healthy lifestyle.There is not a childhood disease I have not seen nor cannot treat.
+My Cert.
+IV TAE is a teaching qualification, the minimum Australian qualification required ot teach in your vocation.

 - Carina Harkin and Dr Robyn Parker, A Prospective, Randomised Control Trial of Acupuncture for Select Common Conditions within the Emergency Department, Journal of Chinese Medicine, Number 85, pp 45-52., October 2007